mmussmann/web-design-system/docs/Component documentation/Cards/category-cards.md

 The default category card is a light themed, blue card.

 ### Category Cards Default Large
-The default large category card can be used by wrapping your "msds-category-card" block with a "col-md-4" from Bootstrap.
+The default large category card can be used by wrapping your <code>"msds-category-card"</code> block with a <code>"col-md-4"</code> from Bootstrap.
 Below is a example of the Milestone Large Category Card.
-- The default has content in the body of the card and has a preset width based on bootstrap columns "col-md-4".
+- The default has content in the body of the card and has a preset width based on bootstrap columns <code>"col-md-4"</code>.
 - The alternative has no body, to achieve this you can remove the body from the card.

 <div class="element-preview">